victor-likes-coding/sustainable-spaces/README.md

 - Implement image upload for new properties.
   - Next steps: Hook a cloud storage provider and save images to provider and save link to database
 - Refactor Place API into it's own component
+- Hook a cloud storage provider to save images and save link to database
+- Refactor form into it's own component

 Known Issues: